LLMNR Poisoning

 Policy\Administrative Templates\Network\DNS Client

-under Settings: "Disable multicast name resolution" * -> Enabled
+under settings: “Disable multicast name resolution” * -> Activated

-* It is important to note here that the name of the GPO occurs twice in the German-language version.
-The lower of the two GPO's is the correct one in this context and should be applied by a push directly or at the next restart on the client.
+* It is important to note that the name of the GPO appears twice in the German-language version.
+The lower of the two GPOs is the right one in this context and should be used directly by a push or at the next restart on the client.

 English configuration